Child/Teen Autism Evaluations

 1. Langauge and communication

-2. Social relationships/emotional responses
+2. Social relationships and emotional responses

 3. Patterns of behavior, interests and/or activities